 - If you are seeing a specialist when you enroll in our Plan, check with the specialist to verify that the specialist is participating with the Plan.
 If the specialist is contracted with the Plan, you may continue to see the provider.
 If your current specialist does not participate with us, you must receive treatment from a specialist who does.
-Generally, we will not pay for you to see a specialist who does not participate with our Plan. - If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
-You may receive services from your current specialist until we can make arrangements for you to see someone else.
+Generally, we will not pay for you to see a specialist who does not participate with our Plan. - If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who can assist you in locating another specialist.